Iroquois County, Illinois: Transportation

+Transit service in the county is provided by SHOW Bus, which operates a local bus route within Watseka.
+Amtrak provides intercity passenger rail service on the Illini and Saluki at Gilman station.

 Interstate 57 passes through the west part of the county on its route between Champaign and Chicago.
 From north to south, it passes through or near Chebanse, Clifton, Ashkum, Danforth, Gilman, Onarga, Buckley, and Loda.

 The county is bisected by the east–west U.S. Route 24, which passes through Gilman, Crescent City, the county seat of Watseka, and Sheldon.